mjavadtatari/mahdiyar-exam-system/README.md

 To deploy the project on Linux Server Using: **Nginx**, **Gunicorn**, **Postgresql**\
 Tutorial link form DigitalOcean : [How To Set Up Django with Postgres, Nginx, and Gunicorn on Ubuntu 20.04](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-20-04)

+After making any changes to the codes, Run these two command in Linux Server Terminal:\
+`sudo systemctl daemon-reload`\
+`sudo systemctl restart gunicorn`